top of page

 What is diverticulosis?

-Many people have small pouches in their colon (large intestine) that bulge outward creating what is called a diverticulum.
+Many people have small pouches in their colon (large intestine) that bulge outward, creating a diverticulum.
 This condition is also known as "diverticulosis."

-According to Cleveland Clinic, 10% of the population in the western world and over age 40 has diverticulosis and it is seen in 50% of people over age 60.
+According to Cleveland Clinic, 10% of the population in the Western world over age 40 has diverticulosis, which is seen in 50% of people over age 60.

 About 10 percent of Americans over the age of 40 have diverticulosis.
 The condition becomes more common with age.